-Rayshawn Eastman, Ph.D., Title IX Coordinator, (513) 244-4467, rayshawn.eastman@msj.edu, or submit a report using the Title IX Reporting form available on the University's website or by searching the site for "report an incident" or "Title IX").
+- Criminal Report - MSJ Police Department, 513-244-4200 or dial 0 from any campus phone; additional information regarding reporting emergencies can be found on the MSJ Police Department Webpage - Institutional Report - Dr. Rayshawn Eastman, Title IX Coordinator, 513-244-4467, rayshawn.eastman@msj.edu, or submit a report using the Title IX Reporting form available on the University's website or by searching the site for "report an incident" or "Title IX").

-A student or employee may pursue both the University's resolution processes and criminal processes.
+A student or employee may pursue either or both the University's resolution process and the criminal/law enforcement process.